 Akron is a very small town located in the state of Indiana.
 With a population of 1,113 people and just one neighborhood, Akron is the 309th largest community in Indiana.
-Akron has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Akron has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Akron is a blue-collar town, with 50.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Akron, you'll notice that it is more blue-collar than most other communities in America.
+50.10% of Akron’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Akron is a town of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Akron who work in office and administrative support (10.60%), sales jobs (6.65%), and management occupations (6.24%).

 Akron is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.